Greg McElroy: New York Jets

 McElroy made his NFL debut on December 2, 2012, in the third quarter during the Jets' contest against the Arizona Cardinals, replacing incumbent Mark Sanchez who, prior to being benched by head coach Rex Ryan, had thrown three interceptions.
 Tim Tebow was inactive with a rib injury, leaving McElroy as the back-up to Sanchez.
-McElroy threw his first career touchdown pass to Jeff Cumberland on the first play of the fourth quarter en route to a 7–6 victory.
+McElroy threw his first and only career touchdown pass to Jeff Cumberland on the first play of the fourth quarter en route to a 7–6 victory.
 McElroy finished the game completing 5-of-7 passes for 29 yards and a touchdown while rushing for 5 yards on 4 attempts.
 He was named the starting quarterback on December 18, 2012, one day after the Jets' loss to the Tennessee Titans on December 17.

 In his only career start against the San Diego Chargers, McElroy completed 14-of-24 passes for 185 yards with an interception and lost a fumble.
 He was sacked 11 times, as the Jets lost 27–17.
 McElroy, who was expected to start the Jets' final game against the Buffalo Bills, was ruled out after revealing he had suffered concussion symptoms in the days preceding.
 McElroy stated that he informed his teammates of the symptoms he was suffering, although he hid it from staff until December 27.

-On August 9, 2013, McElroy went 11-for-19 for 135 yards and a touchdown against the Detroit Lions.
+On August 9, 2013, McElroy went 11-for-19 for 135 yards and a touchdown in a preseason game against the Detroit Lions.
 However, he suffered an ankle injury and would miss the rest of the preseason.
 He was released with an injury designation by the Jets on August 31, 2013.